 In the early 1960s, a robot that could think for itself was the stuff of science fiction.
-When Charles Rosen, who had founded the Machine Learning Group at Stanford Research Center (now SRI International), proposed building one in 1964, his idea was met with skepticism by many in the nascent AI field.
+When Charles Rosen, who had founded the Machine Learning Group at Stanford Research Institute (now SRI International), proposed building one in 1964, his idea was met with skepticism by many in the nascent AI field.

 The robot was recognized this month with an IEEE Milestone.
 Administered by the IEEE History Center and supported by donors, the Milestone program recognizes outstanding technical developments around the world.